Terms of Service

 (ii) loss of revenues;

 (vii) lost opportunities, including opportunities to enter into arrangements with third parties;

 For clarity, and without limiting clauses 7.1 and 7.2, the parties agree that clauses 7.1 and 7.2 are to apply in connection with a breach of this agreement, anticipated breach of this agreement and other conduct regardless of the seriousness or nature of that breach, anticipated breach or other conduct.

-If the Trade Practices Act 1974 (Cth) or any other legislation implies a condition or warranty into this agreement in respect of goods or services supplied, and Mammoth's liability for breach of that condition or warranty may not be excluded but may be limited, clauses 7.1, 7.2 and 8.1 do not apply to that liability and instead Mammoth's liability for such breach is limited to, in the case of a supply of goods, Mammoth replacing the goods or supplying equivalent goods or repairing the goods, or in the case of a supply of services, Mammoth supplying the services again or paying the cost of having the services supplied again.
+If the Competition and Consumer Act 2010 (Cth) or any other legislation states that there is a guarantee in respect of goods or services supplied, and Mammoth's liability for failing to comply with that guarantee may not be excluded but may be limited, clauses 7.1, 7.2 and 8.1 do not apply to that liability and instead Mammoth's liability for such failure is limited to, in the case of a supply of goods, Mammoth replacing the goods or supplying equivalent goods or repairing the goods, or in the case of a supply of services, Mammoth supplying the services again or paying the cost of having the services supplied again.

 The Customer is liable for, and indemnifies Mammoth from and against, all loss or damage (including legal costs) incurred or suffered by Mammoth however caused in connection with: